mandar-ghade/DarplexMonitor/README.md

 # DarplexMonitor
-Webserver monitor used on Darplex Networks.
+Webserver monitor used on Darplex Network.